iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 ### If you are on the Free plan

-You can upgrade to the Basic, Teams or Enterprise plan.
+You can upgrade to the Basic or Enterprise plan.

 **To upgrade to the Basic plan**, click on the `Upgrade` button.
 Then select the number of seats (collaborators) you need in your team.